studio-1b/CarPoolMashupPython/Aws/README.md

   * public IP: checked

 > [!WARNING]
-> This is the message you get, when starting service, when the container's execution role doesn't have the correct permissions
+> Not having permission on the ExecutionTask role assigned to container, to read from AWS Parameter Store variable, and specifying it as source of data for Environment variable (using ValueFrom dropdown, and the arn URL), will result in the container service being unable to start.
+This is the message you get, when starting service, when the container's execution role doesn't have the correct permissions:
-> Task stopped at: 2024-03-31T02:56:45.407Z
+> *Task stopped at: 2024-03-31T02:56:45.407Z
-> ResourceInitializationError: unable to pull secrets or registry auth: execution resource retrieval failed: unable to retrieve secrets from ssm: service call has been retried 1 time(s): AccessDeniedException: User: arn:aws:sts::XXXXXXXXX:assumed-role/ecsTaskExecutionRole/7cb7b3bcc4b642298dc313b41fdc8d9d is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-1:XXXXXXXX:parameter/GOOGLE_JAVASCIPT_MAP_KEY because no identity-based policy allows the ssm:GetParameters action status code: 400, request id: abf11493-709e-4424-af02-ceede85c64f7
+> ResourceInitializationError: unable to pull secrets or registry auth: execution resource retrieval failed: unable to retrieve secrets from ssm: service call has been retried 1 time(s): AccessDeniedException: User: arn:aws:sts::XXXXXXXXX:assumed-role/ecsTaskExecutionRole/7cb7b3bcc4b642298dc313b41fdc8d9d is not authorized to perform: ssm:GetParameters on resource: arn:aws:ssm:us-east-1:XXXXXXXX:parameter/GOOGLE_JAVASCIPT_MAP_KEY because no identity-based policy allows the ssm:GetParameters action status code: 400, request id: abf11493-709e-4424-af02-ceede85c64f7*

 > [!WARNING]
 > Having a Security Group assignment wrong, will not fail the container startup, but the Security Group is essentially a simple firewall configuration.
 And misconfigured, it might block port 80, which is what the carpool container is programmed to start on

-After "the service" (which is last step) has started, you can find the public IP address at:
+After creating the "service" (which is last step), and it has has started, you can find the public IP address to access the Carpool container at:
   - (In created cluster) > Tasks > click task > Network Bindings > external IPv4 link

 Copy and paste (the IP address above) into your browser to trial the Carpool application
   - Test on your browser, at your liesure

 To stop carpool (b/c AWS ECS Fargate includes a daily cost, which adds up to about USD$24/mo),
   - Remove/delete the task and service.
 You can un-register the task definition.
 There is no free tier for running a ECS service.
-It is about $24/mo.
+It is about $24/mo for the 1 container for carpool.